Bacalar · Worth it

 By air

-The nearest airport is Chetumal (CTM), about an hour’s drive south, with domestic connections.
-Many travelers still fly into Cancún and go overland because there’s far more flight choice.
-The new Tulum airport has shortened the drive from the north for some routes — check current schedules.
+The nearest airport is Chetumal (CTM), about an hour’s drive south, with domestic connections mainly through Mexico City.
+Because flight choice into CTM is thin, many travelers still fly into Cancún (CUN) and come overland.
+The newer Tulum airport (TQO) has shortened the northern approach for some routes — check current schedules, since service there is still filling out.

 By car

-Driving is the most flexible option.
-The highway south is mostly straight and in decent shape, but watch for topes (speed bumps) entering towns, occasional potholes and slow trucks.
-Don’t drive the highway after dark if you can avoid it — unlit shoulders and animals are the real hazard.
+Driving is the most flexible option, especially if you want the day trips to the ruins or Mahahual.
+The highway south (Highway 307) is mostly straight and in decent shape, but watch for topes (speed bumps) entering every town, occasional potholes, and slow trucks you’ll need to pass with care.
+The blunt rule: don’t drive the highway after dark if you can help it — unlit shoulders, no lane reflectors in stretches, and animals on the road are the real hazard down here.

 Getting around town

-Bacalar is walkable at its core, but hilly down to the water and spread out along the shore.
-Options:
+Bacalar’s core is walkable but hilly down to the water, and the lagoon-side hotels are spread out along the Costera, so plan short hops.

 • Taxi.
-Cheap and plentiful for the trip down to lagoon hotels or the balneario, especially at night.
-Agree the fare first.
+Cheap and plentiful, and the easiest way down to the lagoon hotels or the balneario, especially at night.
+There are no meters — agree the fare before you get in.
+Short trips around town run only a few tens of pesos (approximate).